 Britannia Inn – Elterwater

 The Drunken Duck is renowned for its excellent food it welcomes dogs in the bar area but unfortunately not in the restaurant.

 Is there a dog friendly pub in Keswick?

 The Wainwright is located close to the centre of Keswick and is one of the lake district’s popular dog friendly inns serving local cask ales and tasty pub food.

 Definitely, most have a dogs allowed policy, do check if you are eating in a pub restaurant though as some only allow pooches in outdoor seating areas or bar.

-If your planning a minibreak or holiday in the lakes then check out our list of the top Lake District pet friendly cottages that make your four-legged friends more than welcome.
+If your planning a minibreak or holiday in the lakes then check out our list of the top self catering dog friendly accomodation in the Lakes that make your four-legged friends more than welcome.

 The Lake District appreciates that a lot of its visitors are avid walkers who like share their holiday experiences with their dogs.
 You will find dog-friendly pubs which also welcome well behaved owners in all parts of the idyllic location but these are a few dog friendly pubs that stand out from the rest.

 For more on the best dog walks in the Lake District it’s here.